 The logger has a number of communications options, including an integral telephone modem and an RS485 network.
 The RS485 network allows a number of inter-linked loggers to be interrogated from a central point or via a single modem connection.
-The UL8 logger is fully compatible with other SHM loggers (eg. the DL4 Digital 4-channel logger) and these loggers can be networked in any combination.
+The UL24 logger is fully compatible with other SHM loggers (eg. the UL8 Universal 8-channel logger and the DL4 Digital 4-channel logger) and these loggers can be networked in any combination.